PoCInnovation/Workshops/software/16.Rust-Tetra/README.md

 3. Display `vector_text` in your window.

-> :bulb: This step like the others is important for the rest of the workshop, don't hesitate to look at the resources.
+> 💡 This step like the others is important for the rest of the workshop, don't hesitate to look at the resources.

 ##### Resources
  - [Fonts with Tetra](https://docs.rs/tetra/0.2.18/tetra/graphics/text/struct.Font.html)